aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 The local climate has been magically influenced.
 It is . . .

 1-40.
 Colder/Hotter than normal.
 The air temperature is (1-4) noticeably different than the surrounding region or (5-6) extremely different from the region.
 Assume that if it is noticeably different the range is no more that 10 degrees Fahrenheit.
-If it is extremely different the range will be 1d8×10 degrees Fahrenheit.
+If it is extremely different the range will be `dice: 1d8`×10 degrees Fahrenheit.
 This may be a valley continually shrouded in snow, for instance.

 41-80.
 Drier/Wetter than normal.
 The area is much drier or wetter than normal.
 There’s a 1 in 6 chance that it either rains continuously or never rains.